 I dislike the idea of selling in general, so this will be a hard buy-and-hold portfolio absent external factors (broker failure, forced position liquidation etc).
 These five starting names are perfect for that.
 (Note: I also plan on starting something a bit larger with Computershare/Equiniti, though I’m waiting on some funds from a property sale delayed by COVID-19.
 Hopefully this will be in place next month).

 Anyway, here’s what I bought for that hundred dollars.
-First and foremost, some of the best brands and businesses on planet Earth – the result of which currently translates to around $3.86 in normalized trailing-twelve-month net income.
+First and foremost, some of the best brands and businesses on planet Earth.
+My slice of their normalized trailing-twelve-month net income currently works out to around $3.86.
 That number already incorporates some COVID-19 impact and will likely go lower next quarter.
 Of that figure, around $3.48 got pumped out by way of dividend cash over the last twelve months.